HomeBlog › Are Christmas Gifts Tax Deductible?

 Christmas Gifts

-Staff gifts are also subject to Fringe Benefits Tax as they are a non-cash benefit provided to your staff.
+Staff gifts may subject to Fringe Benefits Tax, dependent on their nature, as they are a non-cash benefit provided to your staff.
 Staff gifts may fall into the Minor Benefits Exemption (described above).
-Therefore, generally, staff gifts under $300 will not be tax deductible, and gifts $300 and over will be subject to FBT.
+Therefore, staff gifts which are considered "entertainment" and under $300 might not be tax deductible, and staff gifts considered "entertainment" and $300 and over may be subject to FBT.
+It is important to note that the definition of "entertainment" when considering FBT can capture many things, including some gift cards, food, event tickets.

 Final Thoughts